Chocolate Chia Seed Pudding

-Chia seeds are high in protein, calcium, fiber, antioxidants and Omega-3 fatty acids.
+Chia seeds (this is the brand I use and love) are high in protein, calcium, fiber, antioxidants and Omega-3 fatty acids.
 They are extremely easy to add to your diet…you can sprinkle them on cereal, yogurt, or salads.
 You can also use them in various recipes such as the one here, Chocolate Chia Seed Pudding.

 One of the things that makes these seeds unique is their ability to expand when mixed with a liquid.
 Some think that when they are eaten they expand and make you feel full.
 Sort of like a natural appetite suppressant.

-I will admit, I was a little scared to try this but it’s very tasty!
-I won’t lie….I’d rather have a fattening piece of cake but when I’m trying to squeeze into a bikini this summer I’ll be thankful for a healthy sweet treat every now and then.
+I won’t lie….I’d rather have a massive piece of chocolate cake but when I’m trying to squeeze into a bikini this summer I’ll be thankful for a healthy sweet treat every now and then.

 Chocolate Chia Seed Pudding